 Simple style is best.

 In thinking about your wedding day décor, try to go by the mantra “simple is best.”
 Every sign, every floral arrangement, every piece of décor costs money.
-From your cake to your centerpieces, choose minimalist over massive.
-That way, you’ll be able to maintain your budget while keeping a cohesive style.
+From your wedding invitations to your linens and centerpieces, choose minimalist over massive.
+That way, you’ll be able to maintain an affordable wedding budget while keeping a cohesive style.

 Shop sample sales.